Dining in the dark provides an opportunity to disengage the sense of sight and fully experience food without preconceived ideas and judgements.

 I wanted to experience how food smelt, tasted and felt when my sense of sight was disengaged.
-I believed that when it comes to eating, sight can be the greediest sense, causing us to perceive less with our other senses.
+I believe, when it comes to eating, that sight can be the greediest sense, causing us to perceive less with our other senses.

-Although I found this to be the case while dining in the dark, I’d never fully appreciated how deceptive our sense of sight can be and how it inhibits our ability to fully experience our other senses.
+Although I found this to be the case while dining in the dark, I’d never fully appreciated how deceptive our sense of sight can be—how it inhibits our ability to fully experience our other senses.

 My husband and I booked into Nox Dining in the Dark in Singapore for our dining experience.

-Although I had always wanted such an experience, I was hesitant of the price but thought this is something I really needed to experience for myself.
-Then upon receiving a recommendation from an attendee of one of my intuitive eating workshops I decided to book in.
+Although I had always wanted such an experience, I was hesitant about the price but thought this was something I really needed to experience for myself.
+Then, upon receiving a recommendation from an attendee of one of my intuitive eating workshops, I decided to book in.

 On arrival, we were directed to a nook in the dimly lit waiting area.
-The staff provided us with an hors d’oeuvre, and then explained the experience to us.
-They then directed us to the door that would lead us to our dining in the dark experience.
+The staff provided us with hors d’oeuvres and then explained the experience.
+They then directed us to the door that would lead us to our dining-in-the-dark experience.

 Stepping into the dark and disengaging the sense of sight

 We were alone in the dark with no idea how to exit should we require.
 I felt a heaviness in my chest.
 I knew this feeling was only in response to the thoughts in my mind.
-On acknowledging this I took a deep breath and released the mild claustrophobic feeling.
+Acknowledging this, I took a deep breath and released the mild claustrophobic feeling.

 The eating experience

-I felt the tray and four bowls to be certain that I was beginning with the dish closest to me.
-I then took the small dish in both hands and brought it up to my nose, and inhaled.
-The dish had a subtle fresh aroma that I could not distinguish.
+I felt the tray and four bowls to be certain I was beginning with the dish closest to me.
+Then I took the small dish in both hands, bringing it up to my nose.
+I inhaled.
+The dish had a subtle, fresh aroma that I could not distinguish.

 I then retrieved my fork and stabbed into the bowl.
-Yet when I brought the fork to my mouth there was nothing on it.
+Yet when I brought the fork to my mouth, nothing was on it.
 I tried again with more awareness of resistance as my fork pierced an object in the bowl.
 I then placed this small object into my mouth.